Advertisement

 What is the 1% rule in real estate investing?

-The 1% rule is a guideline used by real estate investors to quickly screen potential properties.
-It suggests that the gross monthly rent should be at least 1% of the property's purchase price.
-For example, for a property that costs $250,000, the monthly rent should be at least $2,500.
-This rule serves as an initial litmus test to determine if a property has the potential to generate positive cash flow after accounting for all expenses.
-While it is a helpful starting point, it is not a comprehensive analysis.
-Investors must still perform detailed due diligence, calculating actual operating costs, such as taxes, insurance, and maintenance, to accurately project profitability and not rely solely on this simplified metric.
+What Is The 1% rule is a shorthand commonly used by real estate investors to do a preliminary screening on possible properties.
+And it recommends that the gross monthly rent should equal at least 1% of the purchase price of a property.
+For instance, if a property costs $250,000, the monthly rent should be at least $2,500.
+It’s a preliminary litmus test to help confirm whether a property has the capacity create positive cash flow after you factor in all of your expenses.
+It's a good starting place, but it is not an complete analysis.
+"No one is saying to throw out due diligence, which still involves calculating real operating (costs) including taxes, insurance and maintenance when forecasting profit," said McLean.

 Should I hire a property manager?

-Deciding whether to hire a property manager depends on several factors, including your proximity to the property, the number of units you own, and how much time you can commit to being a landlord.
-A property manager handles the daily operations, such as marketing the property, screening tenants, collecting rent, and coordinating maintenance and repairs.
-This can be invaluable if you live far away or want a more passive investment.
-However, their services come at a cost, typically a percentage of the monthly rent, which will reduce your cash flow.
-If you have the time, expertise, and desire to manage these tasks yourself, self-management can maximize your profits.
+Whether you should use a property manager to do all of those things depends on your distance from the property in question as well as how many units you own and how much time you have to devote to being a landlord.
+A property manager takes care of the day-to-day operations signing a lease, screening tenants, taking rent, coordinating maintenance and repairs.
+This can be priceless if you live far away or if you desire a more passive investment.
+But they charge a fee for their services usually a percentage of your monthly rent, which will cut into the amount of cash you collect.
+If you have the time, know-how and inclination to undertake these jobs yourself, you can often boost your profits by running things yourself.

 What tax benefits are associated with rental properties?